mckhaannn/1dv610L3/README.md

 https://1dv610-assignment-2-mt222wz.000webhostapp.com/

 # second application
-My application is a message wall, where you can create, read, update and delete (CRUD) a post.
+My application is a social program where you can update your daily status, for example what you have done during the day or if you have felt good etc. the application is a CRD (Create, Read, Delete). you can update status, read your own and others status, and delete your own status.